Norserium/react-indiana-drag-scroll/README.md

 ### How to set the initial scroll?

 To set initial scroll you need get the ref to the main DOM element of the `ScrollContainer`.
-It can be implement by [using `ReactDOM.findDOMNode`](https://codesandbox.io/s/react-indiana-drag-scroll-initial-scroll-finddomnode-dvdop) or by [using the static function `getElement`](https://codesandbox.io/s/react-indiana-drag-scroll-initial-scroll-getelement-99o6q) (this approach is avaiable in the strict mode by the way).
+It can be implement by [using `ReactDOM.findDOMNode`](https://codesandbox.io/s/react-indiana-drag-scroll-initial-scroll-finddomnode-dvdop) or by [using the static function `getElement`](https://codesandbox.io/s/react-indiana-drag-scroll-initial-scroll-getelement-99o6q) (this approach is available in the strict mode by the way).

 ## License